JAI Migration

 </dependency>

-Note imagen-legacy-all includes the origional legacy operators, and unsupported functionality such as the jai_codec for which better replacements are avaialble.
+Note imagen-legacy-all includes the original legacy operators, and unsupported functionality such as the jai_codec for which better replacements are available.

 import java.awt.Frame;